mogorman/papyrus/readme.md

-papyrus is an epaper based monitor
+papyrus is an epaper based monitor.

 switches
 on/off